 Cover with boiling water and let simmer for about one to one and a half hours until carrots and split peas are cooked through.

-Preheat oven to 200 degrees Celsius (400 degrees Fahrenheit) and line a baking sheet with Gefen Easy Baking Paper.
+Preheat oven to 200 degrees Celsius (400 degrees Fahrenheit) and line a baking sheet with Gefen Parchment Paper.

 Add a well-drained can of chickpeas to baking sheet, along with drizzle of olive oil, sprinkle of salt and hawaij.
 Bake for 20-25 minutes or until crispy.
 Leave to cool in switched off oven with door open.